-Your Guide to Paralysis is the best place to learn about basic spinal cord injury topics in a hurry.
-It contains a collection of websites that offer information on key spinal cord injury topics.
-It includes links to spinal cord injury hospitals, national medical organizations, and specialized support groups for families and caregivers.
+Your Guide to Paralysis is the ultimate resource for quickly accessing essential information on spinal cord injury topics.
+It contains a collection of websites covering key aspects of spinal cord injuries, including links to specialized hospitals, national medical organizations, and support groups for families and caregivers.

-There’s information on how to connect with clinical trials for spinal cord injury, learn about the Americans with Disabilities Act, Social Security benefits for people with spinal cord injuries, programs for veterans and for children with spinal cord injuries.
+There is comprehensive information on various topics related to spinal cord injuries.
+It includes guidance on finding clinical trials for spinal cord injuries, understanding the Americans with Disabilities Act, accessing Social Security benefits tailored for individuals with spinal cord injuries, and exploring specialized programs designed for veterans and children affected by spinal cord injuries.

 The vendors listed on this consumer education sheet sell, rent, and adapt new and used vehicles for people with disabilities.
 Many are nationwide providers.